Analyzing your prompt, please hold on...

 //Set other necessary properties

-Aspose.Cells for Java 8.7.0 has provided support to identify & parse the formulas while loading CSV/TXT files having delimited plain data.
-Newly exposed TxtLoadOptions.HasFormula property when set to true directs the API to parse the formulas from the input delimited file and set them to relevant cells without requiring any additional processing.
+Aspose.Cells for Java 8.7.0 provides support to identify and parse formulas while loading CSV/TXT files containing delimited plain data.
+The newly exposed TxtLoadOptions.HasFormula property, when set to true, directs the API to parse the formulas from the input delimited file and assign them to the relevant cells without requiring any additional processing.

 Following is the simple usage scenario.